0xack13/chad/README.md

 ## Motivation

-## Documentation
+## Language Documentation

-Documentation can be found in the [docs](https://github.com/0xhiro/chad/tree/master/docs) directory.
+Documentation for the Chad language can be found in the [docs](https://github.com/0xhiro/chad/tree/master/docs) directory.

-## Developer Documentation
+## Interpreter-Compiler Documentation

-Documentation for the Chad interpreter can be found in the [dev-docs](https://github.com/0xhiro/chad/tree/master/dev-docs) directory.
+Documentation for the Chad interpreter-compiler can be found in the [dev-docs](https://github.com/0xhiro/chad/tree/master/dev-docs) directory.

 ## Contribution